zoltron2001/interactive-info-box/README.md

 # interactive-info-box

-A simple script to give info boxes basic interactivity.
+A simple script to give info boxes show/hide functionality.
+Compatible with multiple info boxes per site.

+Only one info box is currently permitted per wrapper. jQuery is only being used for the jQuery(document).ready function and could just as easily be replaced with the equivelant vanilla JavaScript.

 Here it is with the info box hidden: